Junkiez/NackedCMS/phantomcms/README.md

 }
 ```

-"data" is object of your provided content model, "editable" - boolean value to indicate edit is enabled (default: false), "setEditable" - function to enable or disable edit mode
+"data" is object of your provided content model, "editable" - boolean value to indicate edit is enabled (default: false, can be set as second param), "setEditable" - function to enable or disable edit mode

 When enable you can edit any connected text on page by clicking on it.
 Recommend to use in development to provide copywriter ability to edit content in it native visual environment.